VincePuc99/ArloCloud-RPi/README.md

 ```
 sudo ./uninstaller.sh
 ```
-This command will remove the USB image file, all mount point folders located in `/mnt`, <br />
+This command will remove the USB image file, all mount points located inside ArloCloud-RPi main folder, <br />
 all files cloned with `git clone`, all crontab-related tasks, `dwc2` from `/etc/modules`-`/boot/config.txt`<br />
 and eventually the Telegram service located in `/etc/systemd/system/telegram-sync.service`.<br />